noirkotyara/noirkotyara/README.md

 -->

-- 🔭 I’m currently working on socialNetwork
+- 🔭 I’m currently working on cats place)
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, NodeJs
-- 👯 I’m looking to collaborate on party
+- 👯 I’m looking to collaborate on a party
-- 🤔 I’m looking for help with - no help
+- 🤔 I’m looking for help with interesting ideas creating
-- 💬 Ask me about French
+- 💬 Ask me about French&Cats
 - 📫 How to reach me: noirkotyara in telegram
 - 😄 Pronouns: informaticienne
 - ⚡ Fun fact: I`m a cat